 This “leaky gut” allows undigested food and toxins to reach the bloodstream.
 These toxins flow to any organ or tissue they can, including the brain.
 Leaky gut also causes food allergies.
 The undigested food is seen by the body as a foreign agent and antibodies are created against them.
 Foods once tolerated suddenly create allergic reactions.
 You may have already become aware of foods that seem to create symptoms in your child.

 Some symptoms of candida/yeast overgrowth are behavioral problems, decreased cognitive function, anxiety, depression, headaches, earaches, chronic GI problems, food allergies, sinus issues, and asthma.

-Please listen to my live radio show on candida here.
-It’s show #55.
+Please listen to my podcast episode #55 on candida here.

 Want to learn how you can determine if you or your child have candida with a FREE and easy, at-home candida test?
 Get your free guide below.

 Follow me on Facebook!